 General configuration guide¶

+RAITAP is built on top of Hydra, a powerful configuration framework for Python.
 These docs will explain just enough about Hydra to use RAITAP effectively.
 However, you might want to dive deeper into the Hydra documentation.

 Guide to writing and using your own configuration¶